-Go to Inspire Vegas, Microsoft said.
+Go to Microsoft Inspire Las Vegas, they said.
 It’ll be fun they said.
-The problem is I was there to work and I’m naturally a bit of a workaholic.
+The problem is I was there to work, and I’m naturally a bit of a workaholic.

-Did I make the most of Vegas?
+So, did I make the most of Microsoft Inspire Las Vegas?
 I think it is fair to say probably not in relation to the city.
-But was it worth going?
-Yes, definitely.
 After landing in Las Vegas on Sunday afternoon, I was busy pretty much every waking hour until I left (which was many hours due to serious jet lag!).
 But was attending Microsoft Inspire worth it?
 Absolutely, and I wouldn’t have missed it for the world!

 This year, in particular, I thought the UK Team were outstanding.
 Microsoft crossed Inspire with Ready (their internal conference) this was an excellent idea.
 It meant that I could meet with people we work with regularly, out of the pressure of TVP or our offices, and have the chance to discuss strategic plans over day to day execution.
 I have always admired the UK team, but this year it felt like they worked particularly hard.
 I saw them all at all social events, constantly in meetings and certainly not just going through the motions until they can escape.
 It seems to me that this great attitude I felt reflects their highly successful year last year and the likelihood that if we as partners do our side it will be a brilliant year this year too.
 I already am super excited about what this year will bring.

 The challenges of Inspire